-NCR Corporation is a leading global technology company that provides innovative products and services that enable businesses to connect, interact and transact with their customers and enhance their customer relationships by addressing consumer demand for convenience, value and individual service.
-Our portfolio of self-service and assisted-service solutions serve a wide range of customers in the financial services, retail, hospitality, travel, and telecommunications and technology industries.
-Our offerings include software and hardware solutions for automated teller machines (ATMs) and bank branches, retail and hospitality point of sale applications and devices, and self-service kiosks and software applications that can be used by consumers to enable them to interact with businesses from their computer or mobile device.
-We also complement these product solutions by offering a complete portfolio of services that support both NCR and third party solutions.
+NCR is a leading global provider of omni-channel technology solutions that help businesses connect, interact and transact with their customers.
+Our portfolio of self-service and assisted-service solutions are designed to allow businesses in the financial services, retail, hospitality, travel and telecommunications and technology industries to deliver a rich, integrated and personalized experience to consumers across physical and digital commerce channels.
+Our offerings include automated teller machines (ATMs), point of sale (POS) terminals and devices, self-service kiosks, omni-channel platform software and other software applications, and a complete suite of consulting, implementation, maintenance and managed services.
 We also resell third-party networking products and provide related service offerings in the telecommunications and technology sectors.
+Our solutions create value for our customers by allowing them to address consumer demand for convenience, value and individual service across different commerce channels.

-We have four operating segments: Financial Services, Retail Solutions, Hospitality and Emerging Industries.
-Each of our operating segments derives its revenue by selling products and services in each of the sales theaters in which NCR operates.
+We have three operating segments: Software, Services, and Hardware.
+Each of our operating segments derives its revenue in each of the sales theaters in which NCR operates.
 As of January 1, 2016, NCR began management of its business on a solution basis, changing from the previous model of management on a line of business basis.
-This change to our segment reporting for fiscal year 2016 and future periods is further described in Note 1, "Description of Business and Significant Accounting Policies" of the Notes to Consolidated Financial Statements in Item 8 of Part II of this Report.
+This change to our segment reporting for fiscal year 2016 and future periods is further described in Note 1, "Basis of Presentation and Significant Accounting Policies" of the Notes to Consolidated Financial Statements in Item 8 of Part II of this Report.

-Our solutions are based on a foundation of long-established industry knowledge and consulting expertise, value-added software, hardware technology, global customer support services, and a complete line of business consumables and specialty media products.
+Our solutions are based on a foundation of long-established industry knowledge and consulting expertise, value-added software, hardware technology and global customer support services.

-NCR's reputation is founded upon over 131 years of providing quality products, services and solutions to our customers.
+NCR's reputation is founded upon over 132 years of providing quality products, services and solutions to our customers.
 At the heart of our customer and other business relationships is a commitment to acting responsibly, ethically and with the highest level of integrity.
 This commitment is reflected in NCR's Code of Conduct, which is available on the Corporate Governance page of our website.

-2015 OVERVIEW
+2016 OVERVIEW

-As more fully discussed in later sections of this MD&A, the following were significant themes and events for 2015:
+As more fully discussed in later sections of this MD&A, the following were significant themes and events for 2016:

-- Revenue decreased approximately 3% from the prior year period, including unfavorable foreign currency impacts of approximately 6% - Software-related revenue, which we measure by combining software license and maintenance revenue, cloud revenue and professional services revenue associated with software delivery, was \$1,747 million and \$1,748 million in 2015 and 2014, respectively, including year-over-year unfavorable foreign currency impacts of approximately 4% in 2015 - Strategic investment of \$820 million in Series A Convertible Preferred Stock by entities affiliated with Blackstone Capital Partners VI L.P. and Blackstone Tactical Opportunities L.L.C. (collectively, Blackstone); \$1 billion share repurchase completed - UK London pension transaction materially reduced pension liability, participants, and enterprise risk as part of our overall pension de-risking strategy
+- Revenue increased approximately 3% from the prior year period, and increased 7% excluding unfavorable foreign currency impacts and adjusting for the divestiture of our Interactive Printer Solutions (IPS) business. - Software-related revenue, which we measure by combining software license and maintenance revenue, cloud revenue and professional services revenue associated with software delivery, was \$1,841 million and \$1,747 million in 2016 and 2015, respectively, including year-over-year unfavorable foreign currency impacts of approximately 1% in 2016. - We generated cash flows from operations and free cash flow of \$894 million and \$628 million, respectively, in 2016. - The Company repurchased approximately 10.0 million shares of its common stock for \$250 million in the first half of 2016 and subsequently announced a new \$300 million share repurchase program and a replacement for the Company's dilution offset share repurchase program.